 - Gated content assets like e-books and online courses are excellent for growing your contact list.
 You can offer these content upgrades to those who agree to sign-up for your newsletter.

-Once you build an email list, you need to send emails to subscribers.
+Once you build an email list, you must send subscribers emails.
 A bi-monthly email is a fantastic way to start email marketing.
 You can convert it into a weekly feature.
 Let’s look at some email types.

 - Collate and send a quick round-up of recent blog posts.
-Educational content helps you create value for your prospects and strengthen your relationship with them.
+Educational content helps you create value for your prospects and strengthen your relationship.

 - If you have a case study showcasing how you helped existing customers, you can share it in an email.
 Case studies help display the worth of your products and services.
-For example, this case study on Notion's content marketing strategy examines in detail how the company gained so much success and traction so fast.
+For example, this case study on Notion's content marketing strategy examines how the company quickly gained success and traction.

 - Do you wish to simplify your product or service to prospective customers?
 Work on creating an introductory video and share it with your mailing list.

-Make your email content look pretty, and your prospects will indeed engage with it.
-Let’s take a look at some helpful email design tips:
+Make your email content look pretty, and your prospects will engage.
+Let’s take a look at some helpful email design tips.

-- Furthermore, you should ensure your email text is visible and easy to read.
+You should ensure your email text is visible and easily read.
 Finally, use the correct font colors to ensure the copy is legible to the recipients.

 A good-looking email is visually appealing, which is why it’s so critical to get the audience to engage with your email communication.